WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ## Send

-### What are coins?

-Bitcoin uses a system of [inputs and outputs](/why-wasabi/Coins.md) to keep track who owns how many sats.
-Every transaction specifies one or more inputs, the chunk of bitcoin being spent, and one or more outputs, the destination of who receives the bitcoin.
-A coin is also called an unspent transaction output (UTXO), meaning that this output has not been used as the input of a new transaction - it is yet to be spent.
-In order to spend a UTXO, the valid signature and script has to be provided in the transaction.
-This ensures that only with knowledge of the correct private key can this coin be sent to a new address.
-This chain of links between inputs being spent and outputs being generated is verified by every full node, and stored on the blockchain.

 ### How do I set a destination address?

 In the `Send` dialog, there is a box called `To`, enter here the bitcoin address or PayJoin URL.